 Vila Autódromo has 20 houses today, down from several thousands inhabitants in the early 2000s.

-Copacabana beach at sunset is stunningly beautiful.
+Copacabana beach at sunset.

-Vast differences in the housing stock exist in Salvador, Brazil.
+Differences in housing in Salvador, Brazil.

 An informal recycler carrying aluminum cans on Copacabana Beach, Rio de Janeiro.